Odd moments and adding fractions: Introduction

 \subsection{Acknowledgements}

 The first author is supported by Royal Society University Research Fellowship.
 The second author is supported by the National Science Foundation's Mathematical Sciences Research program through the grant DMS-2202128.
 We thank Tim Browning, Daniel Loughran, and Valentin Blomer for discussions and references concerning Theorem~\ref{th-simpfrac}.
+We thank the anonymous referees for helpful comments and suggestions.